projectcapsule/capsule/docs/operator/contributing.md

 to put a blank line and an arbitrary number of maximum 72 characters long lines, at most one blank line between them.

 Please, split changes into several and documented small commits: this will help us to perform a better review.
+Commits must follow the the Conventional Commits Specification, a lightweight convention on top of commit messages.
+It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
+This convention dovetails with Semantic Versioning, by describing the features, fixes, and breaking changes made in commit messages.
+See [Conventional Commits Specification](https://www.conventionalcommits.org) to learn about Conventional Commits.

 > In case of errors or need of changes to previous commits,
 > fix them squashing to make changes atomic.